ATOPIC DERMATITIS (AD)

 This is a type of eczema caused by frequent contact with everyday substances, such as detergents and chemicals, which are irritating to the skin.
 It most commonly occurs on the hands of adults and can be prevented by avoiding the irritants and keeping the skin moisturized.
 It commonly occurs in patients who have atopic dermatitis.

 A condition that affects babies under one year old, the exact cause of which is unknown.
 Also referred to as cradle cap, it usually starts on the scalp or the nappy area and quickly spreads.
 Although this type of eczema looks unpleasant, it is not sore or itchy and does not cause the baby to feel uncomfortable or unwell.
-Normally this type of eczema will clear in just a few months, though the use of moisturising creams and bath oils can help to speed this along.

 Characteristically affects adults between the ages of 20 and 40.
 It is usually seen on the scalp as mild dandruff, but can spread to the face, ears and chest.
 The skin becomes red, inflamed and starts to flake.
-The condition is believed to be caused by a yeast growth.
-If the condition becomes infected, treatment with an anti-fungal cream may be necessary.

 Is usually found in adults and appears suddenly as a few coin shaped areas of red skin, normally on the trunk or lower legs.
 They become itchy and can weep fluid.
-Usually discoid eczema is treated with emollients (and steroid creams if necessary).